 Bride and Groom Truffles

 These adorable homemade bride and groom truffles are the perfect gift for couples to be!
-Festive, delicious and oh-so-fun with an oreo truffle base and melted chocolate coating.
+Festive, delicious and oh-so-fun, they include a simple oreo truffle base and melted chocolate coating.
 Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.